To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “We do not care how they name them, but our concern is unnecessary deaths, “he said.

 Kupelo added that it was up to the custodians of the custom, who are traditional leaders, to change those names.
-He said all his department wanted was to ensure that the lives of initiates were saved.

 Children as young as 12 years have circumcised, two of them in Duncan Village recently.